 Transforming Ownership for Social Justice Working Group

-Study after study documents the powerful benefits achieved by employee-owned enterprises for workers in terms of additional income and retirement savings as well as improved workplace conditions.
-Additionally, employee ownership can address issues leading to racial and gender wealth gaps.
-Employee owners of color have a 30% higher wage income than do non-employee owners of color.
+Study after study documents the powerful benefits achieved by employee-owned enterprises in terms of business productivity and longevity and, of course, for workers in terms of additional income and retirement savings as well as improved workplace conditions.
+Additionally, employee ownership can address racial and gender wealth gaps.
+One study found that employee-owners of color had a 30% higher wage income than do workers of color who were not employee-owners (NCEO 2017).
+Communities also benefit directly when successful, local businesses become employee-owned because it keeps the businesses and the jobs they sustain rooted in the local economy.
+This is especially critical in the current pandemic environment in which many sound small and medium-sized businesses have closed or are still facing potential bankruptcy.

 Business conversions into employee-owned enterprises offer exciting triple bottom line opportunities to investors, workers, and local communities.
-It is no surprise that more than 20 municipal and state governments in the U.S. have designed programs to facilitate such transactions.
-These efforts save jobs, keep wealth building in the local community, and diminish racial and social equity barriers.
-Because this investment model is based on converting already successful companies, it has the potential to substantially lower risk than investing in startup ventures.
+It is no surprise that more than 20 local and state governments in the U.S. have designed programs to encourage such transactions.
+Because this model is based on converting already successful companies, it substantially lowers the risk to investors, entrepreneurs and workers, as compared to startup ventures.

 Of course, this economic development strategy, like all others, has its complexities.
 For example, there are a number of legal forms an employee-owned enterprise can take.
-Perhaps the two best known are Coops and the ESOPs, each of which enjoy unique characteristics.
-However, the purpose of our site is not to examine such nuances but to provide you with the educational resources necessary for your exploration of this rapidly growing niche of the socially responsible economy.
+Perhaps the two best known are worker cooperatives and ESOPs, each of which enjoy unique characteristics.
+However, the purpose of our site is not to examine these nuances but to provide educational resources necessary for your exploration of this growing niche of the socially responsible economy and impact investment arena.
 Nonetheless, rest assured that genuine worker participation in entity management is a fundamental criterion we evaluate.

-To understand the essentials of ownership conversion, we encourage you to read the papers listed below and to check out some of the seminars also enumerated below.
+To understand the essentials of ownership conversion, we encourage you to review some of the papers and webinars enumerated below.
 You will learn why a market for transfer of ownership exists as well as the general mechanics of the transactions and the many benefits transmitted.

 While there is always the possibility to invest in an individual conversion, we believe that for most investors investing in a diversified portfolio of holdings is the most efficient strategy to employ.
 To this end we have reached out via questionnaire to all the funds we could find that meet our standards of conversion (democratic management) and reserve a considerable portion of their assets for the conversion objective.
 The questionnaire was designed with the individual investor in mind and attempts to provide answers to the most basic and common investor concerns.
 We have reproduced a number of the responses in the chart below to help investors compare “apples with apples”, and thereby simplify the path to follow in researching appropriate investments.